oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

 This color-zoned slice of amethyst comes from an unusual stalactitic growth.
 8.2 x 7.5 x 0.3 cm.
 Jalgaon, Maharashtra, India. © Rob Lavinsky, www.iRocks.com.
 Used with permission.

-Most quartz can grow quite large and be cut into gems weighing thousands of carats.
+Most quartz can grow quite large.
+Lapidaries can cut quartz crystals into gems weighing thousands of carats.
 However, there are few clean examples of amethysts of 100 or more carats.
+Although transparent amethyst occurs frequently, this rarely happens in very large masses.

 amethysts in an owl motif pendant